dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/reading-and-searching-resources.md

 - As XML embedded in the response, using an [XML to Standoff Mapping](xml-to-standoff-mapping.md).

 - As [standoff/RDF](../../02-knora-ontologies/knora-base.md#text-with-standoff-markup),
-  which is Knora's internal markup representation.
+  which is DSP-API's internal markup representation.

 Embedded XML is the default.